timitaiwo/language-learning-process/README.md

 17. _(language classes)_ Implement methods/functions for the player in above exercise.
 The player could be running, walking or jogging.
 Implement a function(s) that would print to terminal the status of the player.

 x. implement  three sorting algorithms to sort the array/list ```[4, 3, 7, 7, 0, 5]``` (functions)
-x. solve a dynamic programming problem, one using recursion and the other the bottom-top method.
+<br>x. solve a dynamic programming problem, one using recursion and the other the bottom-top method.